scubastove4/Deja_Brew/README.md

   - [ ] Search by location
   - [ ] Show top/most rated beers on the home page
   - [ ] User authentication to track reviews
+  - [ ] Consider beer update and delete

 - Completed updates